kfrajer/ProcessingVideoInEclipse/README.md

 Now you will get a bunch of warnings and the sketch should run.
 If it does not work, then go to *Build >> Clean* in the Eclipse's menu and try running again.

 I attached an extra file showing the structure of the files and folders in the briBriBri project after i get everything running.
-The name of the file is **Export_BrightnessTracking_folderTree.txt**
+The name of the file is **Export_BrightnessTracking_folderTree.docx**

 I hope it works.